mohammad-quanit/aws-bootcamp-cruddur-2023/journal/week1.md

     volumes:
       - ./frontend-react-js:/frontend-react-js
 ```
-Just added `healthcheck` option is the specific services to monitor health for both FE & BE.
+Just added `healthcheck` option in the specific services to monitor health for both FE & BE.